Conservation Action Planning

 In addition to identifying critical conservation strategies and actions needed in the region, the CAP is foundational for funders and conservation partners to identify program and projects requiring support, coordination, funding, capacity and collaboration.

-Through collaborative working sessions we will set priorities and develop collaborative solutions for the region.
-The starting point is science and local knowledge: sharing what we know about how the species, habitats, and ecosystems of this area interconnect, and identifying the ecological values that make this landscape so exceptional.
+Through collaborative working sessions we set priorities and developed collaborative solutions for the region.
+The starting point was science and local knowledge: sharing what we know about how the species, habitats, and ecosystems of this area interconnect, and identifying the ecological values that make this landscape so exceptional.

-By inviting participation and engagement from diverse perspectives, including Indigenous communities, resource and subject matter experts, landholders, and key individuals, the CAP will be informed by local knowledge and understanding of the species and ecosystems in the region and the priority strategies and actions needed to improve their health and function.
+By inviting participation and engagement from diverse perspectives, including Indigenous communities, resource and subject matter experts, landholders, and key individuals, the CAP has been informed by local knowledge and understanding of the species and ecosystems in the region and the priority strategies and actions needed to improve their health and function.

 What's the timeframe?

 Planning of the overall process commenced in April 2023 with engagement on the process commencing in June 2023.
-Participants will be invited to working sessions scheduled in the fall of 2023.
-Following additional engagement, the CAP will be completed by March 31, 2024, and shared broadly.
+Participants were invited to working sessions scheduled in the fall of 2023.
+Following additional engagement, the comprehensive, foundational CAP Situational Analysis was completed in March 2024 and the Conservation Action Plan followed shortly after.